 A big thank you to everyone who participated in the 2014 Festival.

 The 2015 Festival will be held on September 26 and 27, 2015.
 We invite community organizations who work in the North Quabbin area to apply for 2015.
-Please check back here in mid March 2015 for information regarding the application process and application materials.
-Applications will be due in mid April 2015.
+Please click here for a Community Organization Application.
+Applications will be due on May 1, 2015.
 Spaces are limited and filled on a first-come first serve basis.

 Community is at the heart of the mission and values of the North Quabbin Garlic and Arts Festival.
 Local community organizations have booths and tables to share the wonderful service, justice, environmental, education and health work they contribute to the region.

-These are among the community organizations that will be present at the 2014 festival:
+These are among the community organizations that were present at the 2014 festival:

 - Coop Power, info on community owned sustainable energy, solar, and biodiesel